Badger vaccination appeal

 How you can help

 With your support we can significantly increase the knowledge base on the practical use of badger BCG vaccine, whilst helping to control bTB in badgers, and so reducing the likelihood that they either pass bTB to or catch it from cattle.
 We need to raise £50,950 to cover the costs of the vaccination programme for several nature reserves, each running for a five year programme.
-We started the programme in 2013 and, thanks to generous donations, have been able to expand it over the last couple of years.
+We started the programme in 2013 and, thanks to generous donations, have been able to expand it since then.

 Year 1 capital and set-up costs: £6,550